-Much like the Toyota Highlander mentioned earlier, theis a large and useful vehicle with tons of interior space for passengers, packages or both at the same time.
+Much like the Toyota Highlander mentioned earlier, the Chrysler Pacifica Hybrid is a large and useful vehicle with tons of interior space for passengers, packages or both at the same time.
 With a plug-in powertrain, it's also super economical, returning 82 MPGe combined when running on electricity.

-The new CR-V utility vehicle by delivering significantly improved fuel economy and better refinement.
+The Honda CR-V Hybrid builds on the all-around excellence of the standard CR-V utility vehicle by delivering significantly improved fuel economy and better refinement.

 With standard all-wheel drive, its smooth-running two-motor hybrid system gives you 212 hp to play with, a nice upgrade over the regular model's 190.
-As or fuel economy, expect 38 mpg combined.
-When you factor in this Honda's versatile cabin and standard driver-assistance technology it's easy to see why it's a Roadshow favorite.
+As for fuel economy, expect 38 mpg combined.
+When you factor in this Honda's versatile cabin and standard driver-assistance technology it's easy to see why it's a CNET Cars favorite.

 Finally, there's an exotic hybrid worth mentioning.
-It has 573 hp on tap and can hit 60 mph in around 3 seconds.
-It's easy to forget theis a hybrid, but it is, one with three electric motors providing extra oomph and torque-vectoring all-wheel drive.
+It has 600 hp on tap and can hit 60 mph in around 3 seconds.
+It's easy to forget the Acura NSX is a hybrid, but it is, one with three electric motors providing extra oomph and torque-vectoring all-wheel drive.
 Efficiency ain't one of this car's strong suits, expect 21 mpg in mixed driving, but it goes like stink and gets loads of attention wherever you take it.